WAGGNews/WAGG-Image-Creator/README.md

 Make quote + stock PNGs for @WAGGNews from your browser.

-Works perfectly in Safari and Chrome.
+Works perfectly in Chrome on Mac, but Safari messes up the anti-aliasing.